oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 Now you can start creating your dashboard widgets.

+**Creating a Dashboard**

 Go to `Dashboards` -> `+ New`.

-**Graph panel example:**

 First create the variables required for building the different widgets:

-The query uses the [Variables](http://docs.grafana.org/reference/templating/) feature, to enable input controls.
+The graph example below uses the [Variables](http://docs.grafana.org/reference/templating/) feature, to enable drop down input controls that allows taggling between differen datacenters / cluster / hosts etc.

-You will need to add the following templates:
+You will need to [add the following variables](https://www.ovirt.org/blog/2018/06/ovirt-report-using-grafana/):

 | Variable Name   | Label | Type | Data source | Query | Hide | Multi-value | Include All option |
 |-----------------|-------|------|-------------|-------|------|-------------|--------------------|